 Anal cancer is a rare type of cancer that develops in the tissues of the anus or anal canal.
-It occurs when cells in the anus grow out of control and crowd out normal cells.
+It accounts for about 2% of all gastrointestinal tract malignancies (Gondal and Chaudhary, 2023).
+It occurs when cells in the anus grow out of control, crowding out normal cells.
 The most common symptoms include rectal bleeding, itching, pain, and lumps or masses near the anus.
 It is often diagnosed through physical exams, imaging tests, and biopsies.
-Treatment options vary depending on the stage and type of anal cancer but may include surgery, radiation therapy, and chemotherapy.
+Treatment options vary depending on the stage and type of anal cancer, but may include surgery, radiation therapy, and chemotherapy.

 Anal cancer is a type of cancer that develops in the tissues of the anus or the lining of the anal canal.
 The anal canal is the short tube that connects the anus (the opening) to the rectum (the lower part of the digestive system).
-While anal cancer is rare, it is important to be aware of the different types, risk factors, and symptoms associated with this condition.
+While anal cancer is rare, the majority of cases are of squamous cell carcinomas (American Cancer Society, 2025).
+It is essential to be aware of the different types, risk factors, and symptoms associated with this condition.

 Anal cancer, also known as carcinoma of the anal canal, is a type of cancer that develops in the tissues or lining of the anal canal.
 The anal canal is the connection between the anus (the opening) and the rectum (the lower part of the digestive system).
 Anal cancer can occur in different parts of the anus and is often categorised based on the type of cell where the cancer originated.
 Understanding the different types of anal cancer is crucial for accurate diagnosis and effective treatment.